buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 If for some reason one of your rows is misaligned (for instance, pressing the S key inputs an A), that means you missed a key in your keymap or in your layout.
 Try to find what key you can correctly press before the misalignment occurs, the issue will be in that area.

-The next thing I wanted was to add Media Keys.
+The next thing I wanted was to add media keys.
 Usually keyboards will have an FN key to switch between F key overrides, but I don't have an FN key on my board design.
 Instead, I wanted to treat AltGR as a hidden FN key, since the key doesn't get a lot of use outside of placing the euro symbol or brackets on the Portuguese layout.
 There are a few ways to go about doing this, the more popular option is to use layers, which allows you to have multiple defined keymaps and switch between them as needed.
 I opted to use key overrides instead, because I only wanted a few keys changed and because they support more complex behaviour.

 Adding a key override is just a matter of defining a struct like so: